 Nicholas will be back in the pool today joining teammates Grayson Bell (QLD), Kyle Chambers (SA) and Nicholas Groenewald (VIC) in the Men’s 4 x 100m Medley Relay.

 ll be a big day of competition for our WA swimmers, with Brianna Throssell looking to add to the three bronze medals she has already collected during the meet, when she competes in the Women’s 50m Butterfly Final tonight.
-Brianna will also be contesting in the Women’s 200m Butterfly later in the day.
+Brianna will also be contesting in the Women’s 200m Freestyle Final later in the day.

 Visit the Swimming WA website for future results.

 Image (c) Swimming Australia

 SWA seeking State Team Manager

 Expression of Interest - Assistant Team Manager, State Team Short Course

 Swimming WA is currently seeking expressions of interest from parents and club volunteers for the role of Assistant Team Manager for the WA State Age Short Course Team.